magdanolde/Base-Appareal-Website/README.md

  ###  SOLUTIONS APPLIED IN THE PROJECT

-* SASS - I was looking for project, where I can learn and practice it.
+* SASS - I was looking for project, where I can learn and practice this pre-processor.
 That was my main goal.
-Hence, I tried to apply, as many new skills as possible:
+Hence, I tried to apply, as many new features as possible:
     @mixin (also for media queries)
     @include
     @import
+    map-get
     if statements
 * RWD
 * JS - form validation